 I hope you enjoy trying out this easy seitan recipe and gain the confidence in your skills making vegan meat!
 I was quite hesitant to give it a try but I’m so happy I did, and I’m sure you will be too!

-Note: this recipe calls for Herbamere which is a sea salt, vegetable and herb blend.
-If you don’t have Herbamere you can sub for ½ tsp salt + ½ tsp of a herb blend (Italian seasoning works well).
+Note: this recipe calls for Herbamare which is a sea salt, vegetable and herb blend.
+If you don’t have Herbamare you can sub for ½ tsp salt + ½ tsp of a herb blend (Italian seasoning works well).

 I hope you enjoy this recipe!
 If you make it, please rate and comment below so others benefit from your experience.